Hove Level Crossing Removal

 The crossing is located approximately 12km south-west of the Adelaide CBD on the Seaford line, on Brighton Road, between Sturt Road and Oaklands Road.

 An average of 37,000 vehicles pass through this level crossing each day.
-The boom gates at Brighton Road (Hove) are down for approximately 20 percent of the time during the combined AM and PM peak periods.
+The boom gates at Brighton Road, Hove are down for approximately 20 percent of the time during the combined AM and PM peak periods.

 - travel times for motorists

-- reliability for buses which use Brighton Road
+- reliability for buses using Brighton Road

 - safety for all road users (motorists, cyclists and pedestrians) by removing a road-rail crossing point